csound/manual/docs/orch/instrument-and-opcode-objects.md

 Use `run` to initialize an object and call its performance routine each control cycle.
 Its inputs and outputs must match the chosen opcode overload.
 For separate control of these phases, use `init` and `perf` instead.

+[getp](../opcodes/getp.md) copies one of the object's outputs by its zero-based index.
+Call it after `run` or `perf` to read the current result without running the object again.
+Its index selects an opcode output, not an instrument p-field.

 ``` csound-orc
 oscillator:Opcode = create(oscili)
 aTone = run(oscillator, 0.1, 440)